craftcms/docs/docs/5.x/reference/field-types/matrix.md

 The `sortOrder` input elements do _not_ need to be adjacent in the DOM or as POST params—you are free to distribute and collocate them with each block’s data, if you wish.
 :::

-#### Block Data
+#### Entry Data

-All of your block data should be nested under a `blocks` key, and indexed by their IDs.
+All of your entry data should be nested under a `entries` key, and indexed by their IDs.
 Each block must submit its `type` (using the desired block type’s handle) and custom field data nested under a `fields` key.

 Here’s how you can output form fields for existing blocks, for a Matrix field with two block types (`text` and `image`):